Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 _[⬆ Back to Top](#table-of-contents)_

 266.  ### Question266
-When are testers and quality experts ideally included in a project?
+When are Testers and quality experts ideally included in a project?

 - [ ] After developer handoff.
 - [ ] After Sprint Review.